D'Artagnan Summer Business Academy

 Application Requirements and Fees

-• 200- to 300-word statement about your interest in the program
+• A 200 - 300 word statement describing your interest in the program

-• Letter of recommendation from Teacher or School Counselor
+• One letter of recommendation from Teacher or School Counselor

-• If you are enrolled in Big Brothers Big Sisters of Greater Cincinnati, please upload a recommendation letter from your Big to be considered for a scholarship.
+• If you are enrolled in Big Brothers Big Sisters of Greater Cincinnati, please include a recommendation letter from your Big to be considered for a scholarship.

-These items must be uploaded electronically via the application portal
+All materials must be uploaded electronically through the online application portal

 APPLICATIONS FOR SUMMER 2026 OPEN THANKSGIVING